screenbeard/go-import-wordpress/readme.md

 Todo:

+- ✅ Make a Readme file
-- [] Add commandline options to tell pandoc the sequence of conversions you wish to perform.
+- ❎ Add commandline options to tell pandoc the sequence of conversions you wish to perform.
-- [] Include compiled version for easier download.
+- ❎ Include compiled version for easier download.